rescript-association/rescript-core/proposed_forum_post.md

 - `Js.Array2`.
 Data first, use this for zero cost bindings.
 - `Belt.Array`.
 Data first and "batteries included".
 Use this for more specialized usage.

-With this new standard library, you'll have 2 options:
+With this new standard library, just using `Array` directly is the way to go.

-- `Array`.
-From the standard library.
-- `Belt.Array`.

 Most importantly, this will make development feel more _natural_ and intuitive if you're used to JavaScript.
 Instead of reaching for `Js.Array2`, or `Belt.Array`, you'll just reach for `Array`.
 Simpler, easier and cleaner.